 All core subjects are taught through advanced-level courses (Advanced Math, Advanced Science, Advanced Language Arts, and Advanced Social Studies).
-8th grade students have the opportunity to take Algebra 1 Honors and Biology Honors upon teacher recommendation and successful completion of prerequisite coursework.
+8th grade students have the opportunity to Biology Honors upon teacher recommendation and successful completion of prerequisite coursework.

 All 6th grade students are required to take Design & Modeling, an introductory technology and engineering course that explores the design research process.
 In this course, students discover the design process and develop an understanding of the influence of creativity and innovation in their lives.
 They are then challenged and empowered to use and apply what they've learned throughout the course to design a therapeutic toy.

 Students may be enrolled in a remedial math or reading course depending on their Magnet School Grade Level Test's math and/or reading scores; their iReady math, reading, and/or their academic performance.
 Should such a need arise, the remedial course will serve as the student's elective course.

 African American History (only open to 8th graders) -

 This is an elective course that examines the history and culture of Africa and the African-American experience in an interdisciplinary format, including an analysis of the unique historical, cultural, and social developments from the Middle Passage to the present day.
 The course will also address the literary and artistic contributions of African-Americans to American culture.
 Critical thinking, reading, writing, and oral presentation skills are emphasized.

 App Creators (Prerequisite: Computer Science for Innovators and Makers) -